cmayron/Legal-Calculus/README.md

 ### **1. Sequence Integrity**

-All LCES operations must follow the constitutional order of Kernel, Edition, Role, Mode, and Strategist.
+All LCES™ operations must follow the constitutional order of Kernel, Edition, Role, Mode, and Strategist.

 No layer may load out of order, collapse into another, self‑elevate, or reinterpret its authority.